 DON’T: Most Chinese restaurants will not have forks and knives, so you will get quite good at using chopsticks during your trip.
 When you are done using them, make sure not to stick them into your bowl of rice, as this symbolizes death.
 Rest them on the table during your meal and on your bowl when you are finished eating.

 DO: Expect to be asked lots of personal questions that you might not be accustomed to receiving in your home country.
 People will not hesitate to ask about your age, income, or why you are not married yet.
-It’s ok not to answer questions you are uncomfortable with, but don’t get offended if someone asks why you are an unmarried adult over 25!
+It’s okay not to answer questions you are uncomfortable with, but don’t get offended if someone asks why you are an unmarried adult over 25!

 DON’T: Avoid touchy subjects about Chinese politics.
 Chinese people will get offended if you appear to say anything negative about China and will take it as a personal affront.
 Try to steer clear of discussing North Korea, Taiwan, or the South China Sea.